LukedeMunk/holoclock_v2/README.md

 ### Deployment

-Clone the repository, navigate to "holoclock_v2/HoloClock" folder and open "holoClock.ino".
+Clone the repository, navigate to the `holoclock_v2/HoloClock` folder and open `holoClock.ino`.
 Upload to the ESP32.
+An extended tutorial can be found [here](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/).

 Then use [this tool](https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/) to upload the webserver files (.html, .css, etc.) to the ESP32.

-Connect to the `Configure klok` network and fill in the password `clock1234`.
+Connect to the `Configure clock` network and fill in the password `clock1234`.
 Go to a browser and search for `192.168.4.1` (or `http://clock`) and connect to a wifi network.
 After a reboot, go to a (mobile) browser and search `http://clock`.
 Here you can control the clock.

 ## Questions or feedback?